in28minutes/Design-Patterns-For-Beginners/README.md

 - See you in the course!

 ##Conclusion
-- Thats a lot of ground you have covered over the last so and so..
-- To find out more about *** use these References
 - I had fun creating this course and I'm sure you had some fun too.
 - Good Luck and Bye from the team here at in28Minutes
 - Do not forget to leave us a review.